FilMarini/FPGA_CDR_core/docs/source/paper/phase_detector.rst

    The division of the clock period in four equal qudrants (indicated by the Roman numerals). :math:`I_{CLK}` stands for In-phase Clock, which is the reference, :math:`Q_{CLK}` stands for Quadrature Clock, which idetifies the :math:`+ \pi / 2` (or :math:`- \pi /2`) phase difference  clock.
 To idetify a quandrant, an Early (E) and Late (L) notation (Clk vs Data) is used.
 If a data transition is first located in quadrant III and then in quadrant II, the data phase is shifting to the left, which equals that the data transitions are based on a clock faster than the NCO clock.

 The implementation of such a kind of phase detector is still under evaluation.
-One possible solution is to use two Alexander type Bang-Bang phase detector, one working with the reference clock, the other with the :math:`\pi / 2` phase offset, to idetify the quadrants, and adjust the NCO frequency at every quadrant transition.
+One possible solution is to use two Alexander type Bang-Bang phase detector (:numref:`bbpd`), one working with the reference clock, the other with the :math:`\pi / 2` phase offset, to idetify the quadrants, and adjust the NCO frequency at every quadrant transition.

+.. _bbpd:
 .. figure:: phase_detector/BBPD.png
    :scale: 70%
    :align: center